mjoy99/SWE645hw3/frontend/README.md

 ## Docker

 The dockerfile contains a multistage docker build for building in production mode and deploying with the final image base using Nginx:alpine as a base .
-Run 'docker build .' to build the image.
+Run `docker build .` to build the image.
 This image exposes port 80.